 5.070(a)(1) requires the seller to provide the purchaser with a tax certificate from the collector for each taxing unit that collects taxes due on the property.

 5.070(a)(2) requires the seller to provide the purchaser with a copy of any insurance policy, binder, or evidence that indicates the name of the insurer and insured; a description of the insured property; and the policy amount.

 Cancellation and Refund

 What happens if the foregoing requirements are not met?
-First, failure to do so is defined as a "false, misleading, or deceptive act or practice" pursuant to section 17.46 of the DTPA; second, the purchaser is entitled under Property Code section 5.069(d)(2) to "cancel and rescind the executory contract and receive a full refund of all payments made to the seller."
-That includes down payment plus any money expended by the buyer on permanent improvements to the property.
+First, failure to do so is defined by section 5.069(d)(1) as a “false, misleading, or deceptive act or practice” pursuant to section 17.46 of the DTPA; second, the purchaser is entitled under Property Code section 5.069(d)(2) to “cancel and rescind the executory contract and receive a full refund of all payments made to the seller.”
+That includes the down payment plusany money expended by the buyer on permanent improvements to the property.
 What about monthly payments?
 Not included.
-"While the buyer remains entitled to a ‘full refund of all payments made to the seller,’ cancellation and recission of a contract also requires that the buyer restore to the seller the value of the buyer’s occupation of the property."
+“While the buyer remains entitled to a ‘full refund of all payments made to the seller,’ cancellation and recission of a contract also requires that the buyer restore to the seller the value of the buyer’s occupation of the property.”
 Morton v.
 Nguyen, WL 4493799 (Tex.
 Aug.
 2013).

 Also, Property Code section 5.074(a) entitles a purchaser to cancel an executory contract for any reason within 14 days of signing, even if all statutory requirements have been met.